dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 One more wrinkle before we leave the bread aisle.

-Mr. Patel's shop is part of a chain, and head office has rules.
+Mr. Patel's shop is part of a chain, and the chain's accounts office has rules.
 Say one of them is: "Don't put tobacco on a family account for a kid, even if a parent okays it."
 So now there are *two* gates, not one.
-Mom has to approve, *and* the shop's own rulebook has to allow it.
+Mom has to approve, *and* the chain's own rulebook has to allow it.

 This matters more than it looks.
 Mom's authority does **not** overrule the shop.
-If head office says no, it's no, even with a signed, verified, totally legitimate okay from Mom.
+If the accounts office says no, it's no, even with a signed, verified, totally legitimate okay from Mom.
 The person's permission sits *underneath* the shop's own policy, not above it.
 (In AAuth, the shop's rulebook lives in the **Access Server**.
 Again, the name's not the point.
 The point is: the place you're acting on doesn't give up its own rules just because you brought permission.)

+So who actually clears it with the accounts office?
+Not Patel, and not Mom directly.
+Patel forwards the charge for clearing, and Dad, as the family's account authority, is the one who settles it with the accounts office: Dad confirms Mom's okay, the accounts office checks the chain's rulebook, and the cleared result comes back so Patel can hand over the bread.
+That back-and-forth between Dad and the accounts office is the extra hop in the diagram below.
+(When there's no separate accounts office, Dad just gives the okay himself, the simpler shape in the cake diagram.)

 ---